NZAU

-On 1 July 2024, digital marketers and website owners the world over said so long, farewell and bon voyage to Universal Analytics (UA), a web analytics service launched by Google way back in October 2012.
+On 1 July 2024, digital marketers and website owners around the world finished transitioning away from Universal Analytics (UA), the web analytics platform Google launched back in October 2012.

 Why was Universal Analytics phased out?